MHAMarques/MHAMarques/README.md

 - 👋 Hi, I’m @MHAMarques as Marcelo Henrique Aguiar Marques
-- 👀 I’m interested in coding web systems and games
-- 🌱 I’m currently learning full stack dev @Kenzie Academy
+- 🎢 I’m currently working as full stack dev
 - 💞️ I’m looking to collaborate on games and web systems
 - 📫 How to reach me at Twitter: @MHMarques